 Internships are offered by several academic departments and involve practical, hands-on experience at jobs generally outside the College community.
-Academic departments and programs that offer internship courses for credit include A.B. engineering, art, economics, English, film and media studies, government and law, history, music, psychology, and theater.
+Academic departments and programs that offer internship courses for credit include A.B. engineering, art, economics, English, environmental studies, film and media studies, government and law, history, music, psychology, and theater.

 Learn more about internships.